– Are there puppies available for adoption?

 Grace is now transitioning to summer, and Rocky is beside her.
 He does not stop searching for Grace until he finds her and does not leave her side until she is calm.
 She is comfortable with having Rocky by her side and calls him when she feels lonely.
 He is a fantastic dog, so intelligent, gentle and very loving.
 He is also very playful and loves many toys.

-Service dogs serve different roles, such as deaf, blind, or mentally challenged children.
-Raising Children with Autism is very complex, and performs at high levels.
+Service dogs serve different roles, such as deaf, the blind, or the mentally challenged.
+Raising Children with Autism is very complex, and they perform at high levels.
 Still, they will find it challenging to socialize and interact, and it is hard to control their emotions.
-Outbursts are widespread angry episodes of anxiety.
+Outbursts are widespread, angry episodes of anxiety.

 Trained service dogs act as emotional and social support for Autistic children.
 The constant presence of a Service Dog is vital in the life of an autistic child, where they can receive comfort even in unfamiliar situations of anxiety.
 In addition, it will provide an affectionate companion that will not judge or require social rules that autistic children often find very confusing and meaningless, allowing a stress-free relationship that has proven to reduce anxiety and emotional stress.

-Parts of what makes the Labradoodle ideal as a service dog is their incredible personality.
+Parts of what makes the Labradoodle ideal as a service dog are their incredible personality.
 They are calm, affectionate and easily trained.
-Training dogs is crucial for the autistic child and must begin when the dog is relatively young and often right after birth.
+Training dogs is crucial for the autistic child and must begin when the dog is relatively young, and often right after birth.
 Training Labradoodle puppies specifically for indoor living is vital as stimulation, behavioural moulding, and socializing are essential with people of all ages.

 The Labradoodle’s warm and friendly personality has made them an ideal candidate as a service dog, especially with the emotional and social complexity of Autism.
 The fact that the family can enjoy the dog simply as a beautiful pet is also an advantage, as Labradoodles can efficiently serve both roles.

 It all starts with a Tiny Puppy.
-At Labradoodles by Cucciolini, testing begins with each puppy: Socializing starts from the minute they are born.
+At Cucciolini Doodles, testing begins with each puppy.
+Socializing starts from the minute they are born.
 We feed them by the bottle, including Mom’s help, which helps create a Calm, Social and Happy dog without fear.

 Our puppies are accustomed to sounds, vacuuming, music, running water, the bowl that creates sounds, clapping hands, and talking to them as they sleep and wake.
 They are not afraid and are accustomed to people, toys, and sounds.

-Puppies are cradled on their backs, supporting the puppy back and under the chest and gently lifting them two feet off the ground while holding them suspended for approximately 30 seconds.
-This procedure helps with fear of elevation and the constant handling of Autistic Children.
+Puppies are cradled on their backs, supporting the puppy’s back and under the chest and gently lifting them two feet off the ground while holding them suspended for approximately 30 seconds.
+This procedure helps with the fear of elevation and the constant handling of Autistic Children.

-They are bottle feed which allows the bonding process with their future families with Children with disabilities.
+They are bottle fed, which allows the bonding process with their future families with Children with disabilities.
 Our puppies are unafraid of people and will approach you with wagging tails.

 We create incredibly calm, Happy Labradoodles that are loving and enjoy human contact with all they encounter without fear.
 We are so glad all extended Cucciolini families are “Over the moon” with their beautiful fur babies.